 He suggests journaling as a great way to remember and pen our thoughts, He states, ‘Journaling is an excellent way to both record and process what God has spoken to us.’
 See here for a complete description of a great way to start the habit of communicating regularly with God.

 Better yet, Mark has recently released a new book titled ‘Think, Speak, Live Business from Heaven’s perspective‘.
 It is the best book I have read on how to learn to communicate with God in a very practical manner.
-I love how it brings the everyday business activities that each of us lives daily.
+I love how it brings the everyday business activities that each of our lives daily.
 He ties it to a continuous ‘conversation’ that can be applied all day long, not only on Sunday.
 This is a must have to own.

 Perhaps you struggle as I do in finding that balance between the long to-do list of Christian activities and that of loving God with everything you have.
 The real answer to How to keep priority #1 – Communicate!